redis/redis-doc/topics/indexes.md

     ZADD myindex 35 Jon
     ZADD myindex 67 Helen

-In order to retrieve all the persons with an age between 20 and 40:
+In order to retrieve all persons with an age between 20 and 40, the following command can be used:

     ZRANGEBYSCORE myindex 20 40
     1) "Manuel"